moneimne/BreakingPoint/README.md

 # BreakingPoint
-A real-time fracturing tool for Houdini.
+A real-time fracturing tool for Houdini by Mohamad Moneimne and Charles Wang.

 [Watch the full demo video here.](https://vimeo.com/229512570)